 Anybody who knows me is well aware that beer is one of my absolute favorite beverages, to shoot and to enjoy after a good gig.
 Years back when I thought of clients I would love to work with, Stella Artois was always among the top of my list – beautiful aesthetics, clean lines, a clear visual identity & excellent beer.
-I’m very happy that I now got to collaborate with Stella on their Global Holiday Ad Campaign, through Mother NY.
+I’m very happy that I now got to collaborate with Stella on their Global Holiday Ad Campaign.
 It was as much fun shooting the dancing chalices and bottles as it was to scream STELLLAAAAAAA all day long, trying to impersonate Marlon Brando in ‘A Streetcar Named Desire.’
 It easily turned into one of the most enjoyable assignments of the year.
-The creatives at Mother were wonderful partners in this endeavour and my team made me look good, once again.

 The joy to be selected again by Archive for ‘200 Best Ad Photographers Worldwide 2016/17!
 I was planning on working as a lifeguard in Hawaii, but it got postponed by the jury of Archive.
 Sending my sincere gratitude to all who have collaborated with me over the years to create beautiful work, and most importantly, shared a good time.